fastoch/fastoch/README.md

 - 👋 Hi!
 I’m Fabrice Pustoch, aka "Fastoch".
 - 👀 I’m interested in everything that is IT-related.
-- 🌱 I’m currently learning RegEx, Java, CSS, TypeScript and Python.
+- 🌱 I’m currently learning Java, CSS, TypeScript and NodeJS.
 - 💞️ I also spend a lot of time studying Linux and Networking.
 - 📫 How to reach me and get to know me :
 fastoch@ik.me | https://www.linkedin.com/in/fabrice-pustoc-h-8304b3150/ | https://fastoch.netlify.app/